 Skipped to content anchor

-The FHSA is a new registered account designed to help qualifying first-time home buyers save for their home, tax-free.
-Available at Educators Financial Group in spring 2023, eligible individuals can contribute up to $8,000 per year, up to a lifetime maximum of $40,000.
+The FHSA is a new registered account designed to help qualifying first-time home buyers1 save for their home, tax-free.
+Eligible individuals can contribute up to $8,000 per year, up to a lifetime maximum of $40,000.

 Who is eligible?